christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 The moderate red activity combines both states, weighted by attention scores, allowing the model to maintain a strong representation of John's initial belief state of the `basket` location (false belief, contradiction), track the current state of the `box` location (true belief, reality), and weight them appropriately for belief state tracking.

-In terms of linguistic representations, notice the attention patterns around `He`—there are small but noticeable spikes in both Q and V contributions when pronouns need to be resolved back to their referents (`John`, `Mark`).
-There are also signs of temporal sequence markers, attention spikes around temporal transition phrases like `while` and `when`, helping track the sequence of events and time periods (before/during/after John's absence).

-There are attention patterns that show action-state-verb agreements, tracking state changes through verbs.
+In terms of linguistic representations, there are attention patterns that show action-state-verb agreements, tracking state changes through verbs.
 Small but consistent attention to prepositions like `on` and `off` that describe spatial relationships, which work together with the objects (`basket`/`box`) to establish location states.
 And there's attention around verbs that relate to mental states like `knows` and `thinks`, marking belief states.
 Overall it appears by this layer the model has integrated information from earlier layers and focuses on more complex contextual/semantic relationships!

-This output is suggesting that the model is composing features related to objects and their locations, with a strong focus on `basket` in the final layers.
-The token `basket` shows a significant increase in activation from layer 22 onwards, maintaining high activation through the final layer.
-This suggests that the model is maintaining the information about the initial state (`cat` on `basket`) despite contradictory information introduced later in the passage.
-Tracking where `John` thinks the `cat` is, seems to be the most important feature of this head.

 In relation to this, we can also see the suppression of the actual current state (`cat on box`) in favor of the believed state (`cat on basket`).
-This suppression seems to primarily operate in layers 23 and 25, heads 5 and 4 playing a crucial role.
+This suppression seems to primarily operate in layers 23 and 25, heads 5 and 4.
 So its possible these heads maintain the activation of `basket` while relatively suppressing `box`, which would preserve John's false belief about the cat's location.
 This can be observed in several ways:

 **Attention patterns:**